biffdownhill/Pawdle/README.md

 - Add an animation to the celebration screen when the user gets all answers correct.
 - Add nicer animations for when an answer is selected.
 - Improve the appearance and functionality of the toolbar.

+## Additional Notes

+Tests were run on an iPhone 16 Pro.